-The mapping has been tested over several Lannion local passes and a global pass which allows to test on some specific cases such as polar data.
-Run time is less than 30 second for a 15 minutes of M data, more time is spent in aggregation.
+The mapping was tested over several Lannion local passes and a global pass which allows to test on some specific cases such as polar data.
+Run time is less than 30 second for a 15 minutes of M data (without the clusters analysis), more time is spent in aggregation.